shaquillehinds/react-native-svg-icons/README.md

 ## Credits

 Icons curated and optimized for React Native.
-Built with TypeScript, VueSax and `react-native-svg`.
+Built with TypeScript and `react-native-svg`.

 ---